OzAltagar7/OnlinePong/README.md

 ## How To Play
 1. Make sure the PyGame library is installed (if not, `pip install pygame`))
-2. Run server.py
+2. Run `server.py`
-3. In game_settings.py, make sure that HOST is referring to the correct server IP address (in case both players are from the same machine, no need to change any settings as the default server host is the same IP address as the client)
+3. In `game_settings.py`, make sure that `HOST` is referring to the correct server IP address (in case both players are from the same machine, no need to change any settings as the default server host is the same IP address as the client)
 4. Run main.py for each player

 ## General Algorithm